dustinbrownman/dev.dustinbrown/content/about/_index.md

 {{< full-width-image "dustin-laphroaig-b&w" 350 Bottom >}}

 I've been a full stack web developer for 5+ years.
 While I’ve primarily worked in Ruby, JavaScript, and Java, I’m comfortable with most high-level languages.
-Lately I’ve been advocating for good experiment design and exploring conversational interfaces.
+Lately I’ve been thinking about complex user structures and how to help customers reach their goals.

 - __Problem-solver__: This is what hooked me on software development: the ability to dive in and solve complex problems.
 Whether it’s fixing bugs or executing company goals, I love breaking problems down and teasing out the solution.